 Jesse works with a dedicated staff and board to help build and connect better opportunities for Kansas sorghum farmers here and around the world.
 He and his wife Rhonda and four children live near Colwich, KS.
 An advocate, sales and marketing professional, and dedicated Chiefs fan – Jesse is proud to work for the best – farmers.

-Adam York is a southwest Kansas native and Director of Programs for the Kansas Grain Sorghum Commission and Producers Association.
-Here, Adam serves as strategic planner and chief implementer for programs, events, and projects, leveraging grassroots engagement and organizational visibility for both entities, which allow growers to harness their collective voice and enhance and guide their industry.
+Adam York is a Clark County, Kansas native and Program Director for the Kansas Grain Sorghum Commission and Producers Association.
+Here, Adam plans and implements programs, events, and projects for grassroots engagement for both entities, which allow growers to harness their collective voice to enhance and guide their industry.

-Before joining Kansas Grain Sorghum, Adam worked nearly a decade for Members of Congress in the U.S. House of Representatives, Kansas delegation, where he focused on federal agriculture, energy, tax, and international trade policies.
-There, he also gained experience directing diverse teams of legislative analysts as well as overseeing systems to manage relationships with hundreds of thousands of constituent contacts.
+Before joining Kansas Grain Sorghum, Adam worked over six years for Members of Congress in the U.S. House of Representatives, Kansas delegation, where he focused on federal agriculture, energy, tax, and international trade policies and gained experience directing diverse teams of legislative analysts while overseeing direct constituent communication.
 Adam benefits from his grain and cattle upbringing and holds a BA in History from Kansas State University.
-He resides on his property north of Manhattan, KS, with his growing family.
+He lives in Manhattan with his wife and daughter.